This post may contain affiliate links. Please read my disclosure policy for details.

 1. Sprinkle some unsalted crushed peanuts.

-a bowl of Korean fried chicken dakgangjeong
+a bowl of Korean fried chicken dakgangjeong.

 For more details on this recipe, you can check out my Korean Fried Chicken mix post.